-Thermo-Calc 2017a
+Thermo-Calc 2021b

-Copyright 2017 Thermo-Calc Software AB.
+Copyright 2021 Thermo-Calc Software AB.
 All rights reserved.

 Information in this document is subject to change without notice.
-The software described in this document is furnished under a license agreement or nondisclosure agreement.
-The software may be used or copied only in accordance with the terms of those agreements.
+The software or database described in this document is furnished under a license agreement or nondisclosure agreement.
+The software or database may be used or copied only in accordance with the terms of those agreements.
+You can read more on our website.